schmettow/New_Stats/docs/Generalized_Linear_Models.md

-#### Beta-binomial regression for successes in trials
+#### Beta-binomial regression for successes in trials {#betabin-reg}

 Beta-binomial regression follows a similar pattern as neg-binomial.
-A two parameter distribution allows to scale up the variance relative to a binomial model [#logistic_regression].
+A two parameter distribution allows to scale up the variance relative to a binomial model \@ref(logistic-reg).
 A beta-binomial distribution is created by replacing binomial parameter $p$ by a $beta distribution$, with parameters $a$ and $b$:

 ```r